app-sre/terraform-aws-vpc-flow-logs-splunk/README.md

     }
     ```

 ## Credits

-A good deal of inspiration on how to work with Firehose and Lambdas provided by a similar module: [Send CloudWatch Logs to Splunk via Kinesis Firehose](https://github.com/disney/terraform-aws-kinesis-firehose-splunk)
+A good deal of inspiration on how to work with Firehose provided by a similar module: [Send CloudWatch Logs to Splunk via Kinesis Firehose](https://github.com/disney/terraform-aws-kinesis-firehose-splunk)